 Roll like this

 Rolling gigantic snowballs is easier said than done.
 Plus, it’s not necessarily the best technique when you’re teaching your kids how to make a snowman.
 If you do try this method out, give yourself a head start by packing your snowball as large as you can with your hands first.
 Place the ball on the ground and roll it around your space until you’ve reached the desired size.
 Once you’ve got your first snowball rolled, brace the area around it by packing extra snow around its base.
-Check out these 11 surprising facts you never knew about snow.

 Flatten each ball

 Jim Sysko, an expert snowman builder who worked on the largest snowman in the world, suggests flattening the top of each snowball before placing the next one on top.
 That way your snowman will have more stability.
-This snowy situation could have been a disaster.

 Get creative with decorations

 Just because building a snowman is a classic activity doesn’t mean you can’t use nontraditional decorations.
 How to make a snowman is only as important as how to decorate a snowman.
 Give him a funky cap or an ugly Christmas sweater to wear, or piece his face together using unlikely materials.
-Next, check out these 9 small towns that are even more charming when it snows.